johnsquibb/boatwings/README.md

 Boat Wings
 ==========
-Boat Wings is designed to be a lightweight, Service-Oriented PHP micro framework.
+Boat Wings is designed to be a lightweight, Service-Oriented PHP micro framework for rapid prototype development.

 The key features of this project are: